pbinkley/glacier-ant-bagit/README.md

-The Bagit manifest is copied into the "manifests" directory with a name that combines a sanitized version of the source directory path (with separators replaced by underscores) plus the timestamp of the job run.
+The Bagit manifest is copied into the "manifests" directory with a name that combines a sanitized version of the source directory path (with separators replaced by underscores) plus the region, vault and timestamp of the job run.
 This provides a record of all the files in the bag, with their md5 hashes.